jolinajavier02/DocTranslate/README.md

 # DocTranslate

-DocTranslate is a simple web app that allows you to upload PDF or text documents and translate their content using the LibreTranslate API.
+DocTranslate is a simple web app that allows you to upload PDF or text documents and translate their content.

 ## Features